TechNexion-Vision/vizionsdk-python/README.md

 pyvizionsdk is a software development kit for Python bindings wrapped from the original VizionSDK C++ implementation.
 It supports various versions of Python on different types of platforms.

 ## What is included in the repository
-- Samples : Python samples project source code.
+- `samples/` : Python samples project source code.
-- config : A config file of TechNexion Camera series for pyvizionsdk to recognize the devices.
+- `config/` : A config file of TechNexion Camera series for pyvizionsdk to recognize the devices.

 ## Supported TechNexion Cameras